JonJagger/cyber-dojo/readme.txt

 There are no requirements on the clients (except of course a browser).
 I also install and use apache on my CyberDojo server but that is optional.

->script/about
-reports that my server is using the following
-Ruby version              1.8.7 (x86_64-linux)
-RubyGems version          1.3.5
-Rack version              1.0
-Rails version             2.3.4

 Installation Update
 ===================